JOURNEY TO FREEDOM

 SCRIPTURE PRINCIPLE: Forgive us our debts, as we also have forgiven our debtors.
 Matthew 6:12

-How have you been doing in your struggle to forgive those who have hurt you over the years?
+How well are you doing in your struggle to forgive those who have hurt you over the years?
 Hurt, helplessness, and humiliation are hard to face directly.
 Sometimes we spent years of our lives just surviving the abuse and shame.
 In order to cope with our environments, we may have made a series of bad decisions.
-By the time we came to faith in Christ, our lives had been devastated by decades of pain and bad decisions.
+By the time the Holy Spirit brought us to faith in Christ through the Word, our lives had been devastated by decades of pain and bad decisions.
 We have mountains of negative thoughts, emotions, attitudes, habits, and reactions to overcome, and enormous messes to clean up.

 You have gotten this far because you have the desire to receive everything God wants to give you.
 You have gotten this far because you have faith to believe that if you do things God’s way, He will move the mountains on your behalf (Matthew 17:20).
-You have gotten this far because you trust God’s promises in His Word, and His Word showed you the right path.
+You have gotten this far because you trust God’s promises in His Word and His Word is showing you the right path.

-We forgive when we decide that the ones who wronged us no longer owe us compensation, and when we let God be their judge if they refuse to repent (Romans 12:19).
+We forgive when we decide that those who wronged us no longer owe us compensation and when we let God be their judge if they refuse to repent (Romans 12:19).
 We forgive when we pray for them to repent so that they can receive the same mercy that we have.

 If you have done all of that, and you still feel stabs of anger, the crushing sensation of shame, or sudden fear, there is something else you may need to do.
 Sudden unexpected emotional reactions are often triggered by something in the environment that reminds us of earlier situations of fear and shame.
 A spoken word or phrase, a smell, or the sight of something that was present during an abusive episode, may bring back painful memories with the emotions that we felt during the abuse.

 During episodes of pain, the devil used our helplessness to inject his lies into our minds (Matthew 18:5-7, 10, 14).
 Even after the abuse has stopped and the pain is gone, the lies live on.
-Because we are determined to never get hurt again, we put out our feelers, stay alert to the possibility of being used and exploited again, and fear the worst.
+Because we are determined to never get hurt again, we become cautious with other people and afraid that we will be used and exploited again.
+We fear the worst from others.
 As a result, we selectively look for evidence that supports the lies, thereby causing the lies to gather strength.

 What are some of the lies?
 Their numbers are legion, and they are specific to each individual.
-We might believe lies about ourselves: that we are worthless, that we caused the abuse, that we are good for nothing except to be used by others, that the abuse was actually good for us and not really abuse, that we deserve nothing, or that we have no right to protection.
+We might believe lies about ourselves: that we are worthless, that we caused the abuse, that we deserve to be used by others, that the abuse was actually good for us and not really abuse, that we do not deserve respect, or that we have no right to protection.
 We might believe lies about authority: that authority must be resisted at all times, that authority never has our best interests at heart, that all authority is exploitative and uncaring, and that our acceptance of authority will result in further abuse.
 We might believe lies about the same sex and about the opposite sex: that one sex is more trustworthy than the other.
 We might believe lies about God: people sometimes believe that God is like the parent they had the most trouble with while growing up.

 Because the combination of lies is specific to each individual, the devil knows just how to use them as leverage to tempt and harass us.
 He uses the lies to cause us mental torment, because then we are most vulnerable to temptation and most likely to develop addictions to mood-altering chemicals or behaviors.